beest/dragdrop/README.md

 A robust drag & drop engine, which supports interaction to, from and between one or more iframes.

-The drag & drop engine consists of four behaviours that work together: *draggable*, *droppable*, *iframe* and *scrollable*.
-Each behaviour object is an event emitter to which you can bind to respond to events in the drag & drop life cycle.
+The drag & drop engine consists of three behaviours that work together: *draggable*, *droppable* and *scrollable*.
+Each behaviour object is an event emitter to which you can bind functions that respond to events in the drag & drop life cycle.

 The drag & drop engine doesn't perform any actions, so it's up to you to move an element, resize an object, or whatever it is you need to happen.
 Tthe engine simply emits events at every point in the drag and drop life cycle.